7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 We loved how smooth and progressively this knob increased our gain, with no bumps or unpleasant surprises.
 Although it took us a few tries to get used to moving the knob around with our foot, we got a good feel for it after a few minutes to take full advantage of this great feature.

-Besides giving us a great clean boost, the Keeley Katana can also go into saturated territory.
+Besides giving plenty of clean gain, the Keeley Katana can also go into saturated territory.
 We got a taste of this by pulling out the speed knob with our hands, where the boost went up to 30 dB.
 This was a great feature to kick into sustained solos in the middle of a show while making sure you are truly cutting through on the mix.

 This pedal also comes with metal film resistors and caps, which gave us ultra-low-noise operation at all times.
 The Keeley Katana also offers true bypass switching and operates via a 9V battery or DC adapter.
-In short, a fantastic boost pedal for discerning professionals that value quality.
+In short, a fantastic boost for discerning professionals who value quality.

 Also Consider